Surgent's Controllership Skills Update: Risk Management (CONT)

 - Understand the sources of risk and potential actions/behavior that may hide them

-- Gain current knowledge of risk management and provide a foundation to build upon and improve existing practices
+- Gain up-to-date knowledge of risk management and build upon and improve existing practices

 - Become familiar with the process of Business Continuity Planning